How to Run a Cloud Migration for Nonprofits: A Security-First, Step-by-Step Guide

 TL;DR: Scottship Solutions breaks down Managed platforms (PaaS) handle your infrastructure so your team can focus on building software.
 They offer auto-scaling, built-in security, faster deployments, and typically cut total infrastructure costs by 20-40% compared to self-hosting.
 Best for organizations that want speed and reliability without hiring dedicated ops staff.

-TL;DR: Scottship Solutions breaks down IT cloud services break down into three categories: IaaS (virtual servers), PaaS (development platforms), and SaaS (ready-to-use software).
-Most nonprofits should start with SaaS tools like Microsoft 365 and Salesforce, then add IaaS or PaaS only if you have custom application needs.
-Cloud migration cuts
+TL;DR: IT cloud services for nonprofits break down into three categories: IaaS (virtual servers), PaaS (development platforms), and SaaS (ready-to-use software).
+Most nonprofits should start with SaaS tools like Microsoft 365, Google Workspace, or Salesforce Nonprofit Cloud, then add IaaS or PaaS only for custom application needs.
+A well-scoped cloud

 TL;DR: Scottship Solutions breaks down Cloud computing lets you use servers, storage, and software over the internet instead of owning hardware.
 The three main models are IaaS (raw infrastructure), PaaS (development platforms), and SaaS (ready-to-use apps).
 Most organizations benefit from a hybrid or multi-cloud approach that balances cost, security, and